 - 15-day visa free policy for foreign cruise group tours through Shanghai Port;

 - Guangdong 144-hour visa free policy for foreign group tours from Hong Kong or Macao SAR; and/or

 - Guangxi 15-day visa free policy for foreign tour groups of ASEAN countries.

 However, those who hold the following visas will not be affected:

 - Diplomatic, service, courtesy, or C visas; and

 - New visa successfully applied for from Chinese embassies or consulates overseas after the announcement of the Ministry of Foreign Affairs.

-Meanwhile, as the outbreak eases, to maintain the necessary international business activities, China is communicating with the rest of the world to relax the border restrictions.
+Meanwhile, as the outbreak eases, to maintain the necessary international business activities, China is communicating with the rest of the world to relax its border restrictions.

-According to the European Chamber of China, supporting measures to facilitate the return of foreign nationals to China for urgent/necessary purposes are being conducted at a local level, including in Beijing, Chongqing, Guangdong, Jiangsu, Shandong, Shanghai, and Tianjin.
+According to the European Chamber of China, supporting measures to facilitate the return of foreign nationals to China for urgent or necessary purposes are being conducted at a local level, including in Beijing, Chongqing, Guangdong, Jiangsu, Shandong, Shanghai, and Tianjin.